AFixt/inclusivista-docs/README.md

 Allows users to preview product details without leaving the page.

 This adds a 'Quick View' button on category page product cards.
-Using this button, users can see some product details on the category page.
+By using this button, users can see some key product details on the category page.

 To enable/ disable this and modify its settings, go to: 'Collection page' -> 'Section' -> 'Product Grid' -> 'Theme Settings' -> 'Quick View'